Rihanna ‘Feeling Blessed’ After Karrueche Tran’s Chris Brown Restraining Order

 “Rihanna isn’t jumping to any conclusions, but that doesn’t change the fact that once again, Chris is in trouble for doing something similar to what he did to her,” continued the insider of how Rihanna supposedly responded to the news that Tran claimed Chris was physically abusive during their romance.

-“[Rihanna] loves Chris and really wants him to find happiness,” continued the source, but noted that the “Love on the Brain” has no plans to get involved with Brown’s latest drama with Karrueche after splitting with Chris for good in 2013.
+“[Rihanna] loves Chris and really wants him to find happiness,” continued the source, but noted that the “Love on the Brain” songstress has no plans to get involved with Brown’s latest drama with Karrueche after splitting with Chris for good in 2013.

 “She’s so far removed from it all she doesn’t know what the truth is,” an insider said of Rihanna’s response to Brown’s latest drama, “but she wishes Chris would just stay out of trouble.”